ThinkDifferentInc/ocrecovery/README.md

 `ocrecovery` simply provides a modernized, interactive frontend and consolidates the workflow.
 All credit for the reverse-engineering of Apple's recovery servers, chunklist parsing, and cryptographic verification goes to the incredible work done by the Acidanthera team.

 * [Acidanthera's macrecovery Project](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery)

+_The project is licensed under the BSD-3-Clause License as acidanthera's OpenCorePkg Repository._